Segment Anything in 3D with Radiance Fields: Experiments

-\paragraph{Number of views} The process of mask inverse rendering and cross-view self-prompting is alternated across different views.
+The process of mask inverse rendering and cross-view self-prompting is alternated across different views.
 By default, we utilize all available views in the training set $\mathcal{I}$.
 However, to expedite the 3D segmentation procedure, the number of views can be reduced.
 As shown in Table~\ref{tab:ablation_num_views}, We perform experiments on two representative scenes from the SPIn-NeRF~\cite{spinnerf} dataset to demonstrate this characteristic.
 The views are uniformly sampled from the sorted training set.
-In forward facing scenes where the range of the camera poses is limited, satisfactory results can be achieved by selecting only a few views.
-On an Nvidia RTX 3090 GPU, the 3D segmentation process with 5 views can be completed within 10 seconds.
-On the contrary, in scenes where the range of camera poses is wider, a larger number of views are required to yield greater improvements.
-Note that even with 50 views, the segmentation task can still be completed in less than 2 minutes.
+In forward-facing scenes where the range of the camera poses is limited, satisfactory results can be achieved by selecting only a few views. {In 3D-GS, utilizing an NVIDIA RTX 3090 GPU, the 3D segmentation process across five views is finished within 2 seconds.
+Thanks to the feature cache, when views increase in a broader camera range, the segmentation results improve while the time cost increases negligibly.
+Increasing the view count from 11 to 103 brings only an additional 2.7 seconds in processing time.}